-Example: If your trip is India-Brazil-Argentina-Chile-India and you are applying for Chile visa.
+Example: If your trip is India-Brazil-Argentina-Chile-India and you are applying for a Chile visa.
 It would be easier to just show an itinerary India-Chile-India for your Chile visa.
 You can do the same thing for your Brazil visa by showing an itinerary India-Brazil-India.

 For my Malaysia eVisa, I have uploaded the flight tickets for in and out of Malaysia.
 My flight tickets were Vietnam-Malaysia-India.
 The consulate did not approve my visa instead asked me to upload the flight tickets for the complete Itinerary, that is India-Vietnam-Malaysia-India.
 I had to then upload my complete itinerary.
 My visa was eventually approved.
 I could have saved time by uploading the complete itinerary upfront.

 Similarly, a friend of mine has a residence permit in Australia.
 For his Malaysia eVisa, he showed his India-Malaysia-Australia itinerary.
 He was asked to upload the full itinerary, that is India-Malaysia-Australia-India.

-He had to convince the consulate that he will be staying permanently in Australia as he has a residence permit.
-He could have avoided the unnecessary back and forth communication and a trip to the consulate by just uploading a complete itinerary upfront.
+He had to convince the consulate that he would be staying permanently in Australia as he had a residence permit.
+He could have avoided the unnecessary back-and-forth communication and a trip to the consulate by just uploading a complete itinerary upfront.

 04. Showing a long itinerary

 Always show a short itinerary.
 An itinerary of 15 days or less is more realistic.
 Anything longer than 15 days may raise questions such as why you would need that many days.

-If you show a long itinerary, you may be asked for additional proofs such as leave approval letter, no objection letter from your employer or proof of additional funds in your bank.
+If you show a long itinerary, you may be asked for additional proof such as a leave approval letter, no objection letter from your employer or proof of additional funds in your bank.